Skip to content

 Two Mulching Windows in South Carolina

-SC has two reliable mulching seasons.
-The primary window is mid-March through April — after the last frost risk has passed (typically around March 10 in the Midlands) and before summer heat hits.
-The secondary window is September through mid-October, when cooler temperatures slow decomposition and mulch laid in fall protects roots through winter.
-Both serve different purposes; we'll walk through timing for each.
+SC has two reliable mulching seasons that serve different purposes.
+The primary window is mid-March through April -- after the last frost risk has passed (typically around March 10 in the Midlands) and before summer heat hits.
+This is the main annual mulch refresh that suppresses weeds, retains soil moisture through summer, and gives beds a fresh appearance for the growing season.
+The secondary window is September through mid-October, when cooler temperatures slow decomposition and mulch laid in fall protects roots through winter cold snaps.
+Most Midlands homeowners need only the spring application.
+Properties with thin mulch going into fall, newly planted shrubs, or slopes prone to winter erosion benefit from the fall application too.
+Commercial properties and HOA-managed landscapes typically refresh both seasons for year-round appearance.

 Need mulching for your property?